-As shown in the typical application circuits (Figure 2-1), the HCS301 is a simple device to use.
+As shown in Figure 2-1, the HCS200 is a simple device to use.
 It requires only the addition of buttons and RF circuitry for use as the transmitter in your security application.
 A description of each pin is described in Table 2-1.